-Students will consider Augusta Savage's inspiration for The Harp by creating their own sculpture in response to a piece of music.
-After analyzing the connections between Savage's piece and the lyrics to Lift Every Voice and Sing by James Weldon Johnson and J. Rosamond Johnson, students will choose a song that has personal significance to them and create a three-dimensional work of art using air-dry clay.
+- Students will...consider Augusta Savage's inspiration for The Harp by creating their own sculpture in response to a piece of music. - Students will...analyze the connections between Savage's piece and the lyrics to "Lift Every Voice and Sing" by James Weldon Johnson and J. Rosamond Johnson. - Students will...then choose a song that has personal significance to them and create a three-dimensional work of art using air-dry clay.